njall/linkr/README.md

 ## Installation

-Make sure you have the version of Ruby in .ruby-version available.
+Make sure you have the correct version of Ruby listed in the `.ruby-version` file.

 Get the code: `git clone https://github.com/njall/linkr.git`